 - A workshop or training on a specific topic

 - A distressing event or situation that could require debriefing as a group (for example, your sports team, fraternity/sorority, academic department, or residential floor)

-Please fill out the online request form at least 2 weeks prior to your event, and our Outreach Coordinator will contact you to assess the specific needs involved in the request. *Given the COVID-19 response and the urge for social distancing, we will only consider outreach requests that can be done via Zoom until further notice*
+Please fill out the online request form at least 2 weeks prior to your event, and our Outreach Coordinator will contact you to assess the specific needs involved in the request.

 If you are looking to collaborate with the Mental Health Peer Program, or you would like to schedule an outreach event with them, please email firstname.lastname@example.org

 The CAPS Outreach Program has three primary goals: